msoucy/bizleg-profile0/profile4.md

 # Communications

-## Social media for COMPANY
+## Social media for Sugar Labs

 - [IRC] (Freenode, #sugar)
 - [Twitter: @sugarlabs](https://twitter.com/sugarlabs) - 287 Followers.

-## Communications channels for COMPANY
+## Communications channels for Sugar Labs

 - Sugar has a press page that shows wherever the company or the product is mentioned in the news.
     - <http://sugarlabs.org/index.php?template=press>

-## COMPANY Conference Participation
+## Sugar Labs Conference Participation

 - Sugar does not host any conferences but they do maintain a page where they show a bunch of talks by various people in the Sugar community.
     - <http://wiki.sugarlabs.org/go/Marketing_Team/Presentations>